 It also has a chore management feature and an auto transfer of funds feature.
 Parents can even choose an auto feature that will pay their kids interest if they want.

-See the Greenlight Max account if you’re interested in having your child earn cash back on purchases and more interest on savings ($9.98/mo.).
+See the Greenlight Max account if you want your child to earn cash back on purchases and more interest on savings ($9.98/mo.).

 Check out Greenlight+ Invest if you want to use the card to help your child start investing ($7.98/mo.).